YounesOMK/django-attribution/README.md

 # django-attribution

-Track UTM parameters and link them to conversion events in Django.
+Track UTM parameters and link them to events in Django.

 ## Installation